authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Receivers MAY choose to apply additional methods to validate the BIMI-Selector header, for example by evaluating a trusted [ARC] chain.
 In this case the Receiver MAY choose to treat the message as if the BIMI-Selector header was signed.

-The BIMI-Location header MUST NOT be DKIM signed.
+The BIMI-Location and BIMI-Indicator headers MUST NOT be DKIM signed.
 This header is untrusted by definition, and is only for use between an MTA and its MUAs, after DKIM has been validated by the MTA.
 Therefore, signing this header is meaningless, and any messages with it signed are either coming from malicious or misconfigured third parties.

 Domain Owner Actions    {#bimi-sender}
 =============